dongzeye/ps4pomdp/README.md

 # Posterior Sampling-based Online Learning for Episodic POMDPs
-This repository is the official implementation of Posterior Sampling-based Online Learning for Episodic POMDPs.
-We showcase the capability of PS-POMDP for solving the classical Tiger problem.
+This repository contains the official implementation of Posterior Sampling-based Online Learning for Episodic POMDPs.

 ## Requirements